Integration of Psychology and Theology

-The School of Psychology was established more than 50 years ago to provide students from around the world with the opportunity for a rigorous psychological and theological education.
+The School of Psychology & Marriage and Family Therapy was established more than 50 years ago to provide students from around the world with the opportunity for a rigorous psychological and theological education.
 The integration of these two disciplines was to be and is our unique contribution.
 The faculty are committed to encouraging and facilitating the conversation between faith and psychological issues, and we invite you to explore and enter the conversation with us!

-FOUR DISTINCTIVES OF INTEGRATION IN THE SCHOOL OF PSYCHOLOGY
+FOUR DISTINCTIVES OF INTEGRATION IN THE School of Psychology & Marriage and Family Therapy

 1. Integrative Courses

-Exploring the intersection of psychology and theology is a central task of the School of Psychology (SOP).
+Exploring the intersection of psychology and theology is a central task of the School of Psychology & Marriage and Family Therapy.
 Integration is a part of every course in SOP, and we also offer a broad range of integration-specific courses, many of which are electives that students can take according to their interests.
 Click here to see a list of all of our integration-specific course offerings.

 2. Formational Experiences

-Another distinctive of integration in Fuller's School of Psychology is an emphasis on “intrapersonal integration.”
+Another distinctive of integration in Fuller's School of Psychology & Marriage and Family Therapy is an emphasis on “intrapersonal integration.”
 This involves opportunities for the integrator to grow toward greater personal congruence between their personal psychology and theology.
 Two avenues for this growth include:

 - Professional Formation Groups, which provide students the chance to reflect on their formation first from a theological/spiritual standpoint and then secondarily from a psychological one.
 These groups equip students to engage in spiritual practices and discernment that will be life-sustaining through the course of one's clinical career.